Here are some good reasons to support this project!

 The First Nations Version Project is a non-profit project produced by Great Thunder Publishing which is a part of Rain Ministries, a non-profit 501c3 and an Arizona Corporation.
 Gifts to Rain Ministries are tax deductible.

 The First Nations Version: New Testament is a joint effort between Rain Ministries and OneBook of Canada.
-Wycliffe Associates of Orlando Florida are also in support of this portion of the project.
+Wycliffe Associates of Orlando Florida have also provided support.

 We hope you will consider becoming a regular monthly supporter of the First Nations Version Project.
 Click here to see how your donation is used.